ilarsf/aarc_lts/for-coaches/session-plans/session-3.md

 - Uneven pressure between hands

 ### Safety Emphasis Points
-- Adherence to traffic patterns
+- Adherence to traffic patterns and looking around frequently.
-- Awareness of other water users
+- Awareness of other water users.
-- Proper response to coach commands
+- Proper response to coach commands for steering and stopping.
-- Weather awareness and adaptation
+- Weather awareness and adaptation.
-- Emergency stop procedure
+- Emergency stop procedure.

 ## Assessment Considerations
 Coaches should note each participant's: